ashwinkachhara/coursera-algo/README.md

 2: Number of comparisons made in QuickSort using three different pivoting rules

 3: Computing the mincut of a graph, given its adjacency list representation

+4: Computing the sizes of the 5 largest Strongly Connected Components in given Directed Graph